-It is clear that this series has the same terms as the alternating harmonic series.
-The terms of the alternating harmonic series has been reordered.
-For $k \in \mathbb{N}$, the term at the positions 2k - 1 (odd terms) in the alternating harmonic series is at the position 3k - 2 in the series (3.11), the term which is at the position 4k - 2 (a "half" of the even terms) in the alternating harmonic series is at the position 4k (another "half" of the even terms) in the alternating harmonic series is at the position 3k - 1 in the series (3.11) and the term which is at the position 4k (another "half" of the even terms) in the alternating harmonic series is at the position 3k in the series (3.11).
+It is clear that the series (3.11) has the same terms as the alternating harmonic series.
+The terms of the alternating harmonic series have been reordered.
+For $k \in \mathbb{N}$, the term at the positions 2k-1 (odd terms) in the alternating harmonic series is at the position 3k-2 in the series (3.11), the term which is at the position 4k-2 (a "half" of the even terms) in the alternating harmonic series is at the position 4k (another "half" of the even terms) in the alternating harmonic series is at the position 4k (another "half" of the even terms) in the alternating harmonic series is at the position 3k in the series (3.11).